Free Snow Removal Software,

 Seasonal-Contract Estimate Open-Tracking

 The August seasonal-contract estimate sits in someone's inbox for three weeks until the first cold snap reminds them snow is coming.
 Engagement-tracking is how you stop guessing.
 Menutize logs the moment the property manager opens the $7,500 commercial parking-lot quote, the moment they view the live estimate page, every reopen, and notifies you in real time.
 The estimate that's been viewed three times but unsigned is the one to call this afternoon.
 The one that hasn't been opened in five days is the one to re-send with a different subject line.
-The estimate that a homeowner viewed at 11pm on a Sunday after the weather forecast lit up their phone with a winter-storm-watch alert is the one to text-follow-up first thing Monday.
-Most field-service tools either don't ship engagement tracking or gate it behind a paid tier; we ship it on the free plan because nothing else moves seasonal-contract close rate as much.
+The estimate a homeowner viewed at 11pm on a Sunday after a winter-storm-watch alert lit up their phone is the one to text-follow-up first thing Monday.
+Most field-service tools either don't ship engagement tracking or gate it behind a paid tier; Menutize ships it on the free plan because nothing else moves seasonal-contract close rate as much.

 Recurring Monthly Billing on Card File